UlyssesWu/CSharp-5.0-and-6.0-for-Unity/README.md

     For more information about what synchronization context is, what it is for and how to use it, see this set of articles by Stephen Toub: [one][synccontext1], [two][synccontext2], [three][synccontext3].

-* It looks like the Mono C# compiler doesn't fully understand null-conditional operators:
+* It looks like Mono C# compiler doesn't fully understand null-conditional operators:

         var foo = new[] { 1, 2, 3 };
         var bar = foo?[0];